LucasvanKasteren/eduvpn-log-analysis/README.md

 ### Script Connection Hook: `openvpn_connect_script.py`

 ### Purpose
 The purpose of this script is to not use explicit source IP address logging for OpenVPN to preserve user privacy.
-It makes use of the script connection hook of eduVPN which exposes environment variables to the script and converts the source IP address to geolocation information of a user connected via OpenVPN.
+It makes use of the script connection hook of eduVPN which exposes environment variables to the script and logs geolocation information of a user connected via OpenVPN.
 Afterwards the masked output is written to syslog.

 #### Tasks
 1. **Check user connection**